Noah Lucas Noah Lucas

 The pattern became obvious.
 The machines were getting dramatically more capable.
 The infrastructure to learn from what they generate was not keeping pace.
 What makes this moment different is that AI can now reason over physical system behavior in real time, on device.
 Not in a dashboard hours later.
 Not in a batch job someone runs on Thursday.
 At the point of operation, while the machine is running.
 That is a new paradigm.
 The gap between sensing and understanding starts to collapse.
 An anomaly that used to require a senior engineer to notice, investigate, and contextualize can now surface as structured evidence the moment it happens.
 I have seen the failure mode this replaces at every hardware company I have worked at.
 Physical systems fail because humans cannot process signal fast enough, cannot preserve institutional knowledge long enough, and cannot be everywhere at once across increasingly complex machines.

 The senior validation engineer who knows why a specific anomaly matters on a specific vehicle is often the scarcest resource in the building.
 When that person leaves, the knowledge leaves with them.
 Real-time AI on sensor data does not replace those people.
 It multiplies the scarcest expertise in the industry.
-That is what we are building at Sift: turning raw sensor data into intelligence that physical systems can consume and make decisions against.

 Read More